munificent/game-programming-patterns/book/command.markdown

 This "previous state of an object" is an obvious place to use the <a href="http://en.wikipedia.org/wiki/Memento_pattern" class="gof-pattern">Memento pattern</a>.
 Capture a memento before you perform the command, and restore from it to undo it.

 If that works for you, great.
-In practice, I haven't used this.
+In practice, I haven't used it.
 Commands tend to modify a small part of an object's state.
-Snapshotting the rest of the object's unchanged state is a waste of memory.
+Snapshotting the rest of the object's unchanged data is a waste of memory.
 It's cheaper to just manually store only the bits of data you change.

 Another option is to use <a href="http://en.wikipedia.org/wiki/Persistent_data_structure">*persistent data structures*</a>.
 With these, every modification to an object actually returns a new one, leaving the old one unchanged.
-Through clever implementation, these new objects share data with the previous ones, so it's cheaper than cloning the entire object.
-Using this, each command stores a reference the object before the command was performed, and undo just means switching back to the old object.
+Through clever implementation, these new objects share data with the previous ones, so it's much cheaper than cloning the entire object.

+Using this, each command stores a reference to the object before the command was performed, and undo just means switching back to the old object.

 </aside>

-To let the player undo a move, we keep around the last command they performed.
+To let the player undo a move, we keep around the last command they executed.
 When they bang on Control-Z, we call that command's `undo()` method.
 (If they've already undone, then it becomes "redo" and we execute the command again.)

 Supporting multiple levels of undo isn't much harder.
-Instead of remembering the last command, we keep a list of commands and a reference to the "current" command.
-Each command the player performs is added to the end of the list and "current" is set to point to it.
+Instead of remembering the last command, we keep a list of commands and a reference to the "current" one.
+When the player executes a command, we append it to the list and point "current" at it.

 <img src="images/command-undo.png" />

 When the player chooses "Undo", we undo the current command and move the current pointer back.
 When they redo, we advance the pointer and then execute that command.
 If they choose a new command after undoing some, everything in the list after the current command is discarded.

-Maybe I'm just easily impressed, but when I first implemented this in a level editor, I was as giddy as a school girl at how straightforward this was and how well it worked.
+Maybe I'm just easily impressed, but when I first implemented this in a level editor, I was as giddy as a schoolgirl at how straightforward it was and how well it worked.
 It takes discipline to make sure every data modification goes through a command, but once you do that, the rest is easy.

 ## Classy and Dysfunctional?